 If your natural circadian rhythm is out of sync with your external world, especially your exposure to natural light with the setting and rising of the sun, then jet lag occurs.
 Rapidly flying across multiple time zones makes it much more likely to occur than with slow, gradual shifts in time zone though children often have difficulty just adjusting to a single hour of Daylight Savings Time.

-This easy to read paper, from Kolla and Auger (HT @emcrit), explains the competing homeostatic drives for sleep and wakefulness.
-Whilst some environmental factors have restricted the normal human circadian cycle to 24 hours in length, light exposure (or lack thereof) can quickly overwhelm the body’s natural tendencies.
+This easy-to-read paper from Kolla and Auger (HT @emcrit) explains the competing homeostatic drives for sleep and wakefulness.
+Whilst some environmental factors have restricted the normal human circadian cycle to 24 hours, light exposure (or lack thereof) can quickly overwhelm the body’s natural tendencies.
 This biological clock resides in the hypothalamic supra-chiasmic nuclei.

 West is best

 We know that going west (say Melbourne to Dublin) is easier than travelling back east (Dublin to Melbourne) as you have to set your internal clock earlier rather than later.